-If you are a group manager, here is how you can open and manage your group:
+If you are a group manager, here is how you can open and manage your group: 1 and password.

-1 Log in to the Management Console with your usual Scalix authentication ID and password.
+Log in to the Management Console with your usual Scalix authentication ID

-A reminder-the texts of your authentication ID (and password) are case-sensitive.
+Note A reminder-the texts of your authentication ID (and password) are case-sensitive.

-When the Management Console appears, all that is available is the Groups button (pre-clicked) and a list of the groups of which you are a manager.
+2 When the Management Console appears, all that is available is the Groups button (pre-clicked) and a list of the groups of which you are a manager.